-3.2 ADMINISTRATION OF DRUGS/MEDICATIONS
+3.5.
+ADMINISTRATION OF DRUGS/MEDICATIONS

-All drugs and medications administered to patients shall be those listed on the hospital formulary.
-Drugs and medications not on the formulary may be approved for dispensing as outlined in hospital policy.
+All drugs and medications administered to patients shall be those listed in the Hospital formulary.
+Drugs and medications not on the formulary may be approved for dispensing as outlined in Hospital policy.
 Drugs for bona fide clinical investigations may be utilized only after approval by the committee performing the pharmacy and therapeutics function and the MEC.